Missing USS Fitzgerald sailors found dead

 - The bodies were found more than 24 hours after the collision

-(CNN)All seven missing sailors from the USS Fitzgerald were found dead in flooded berthing compartments following the warship's collision with a merchant vessel, a US Navy official tells CNN.
+(CNN)Seven missing sailors from the USS Fitzgerald were found dead in flooded berthing compartments following the warship's collision with a merchant vessel, a US military official said.

-The Navy's 7th Fleet said searchers found the bodies Sunday morning Japan time after the ship returned to its base in Japan.
+The Navy's 7th Fleet said searchers found the bodies Sunday morning, Japan time, after the guided-missile destroyer returned to its base in Japan.

-"The families are being notified and being provided the support they need during this difficult time.
-The names of the sailors will be released after all notifications are made," the Navy said in a statement without specifying the number of bodies that had been recovered.
+"This loss is something we all feel," Vice Adm.
+Joseph Aucoin, commander of the US 7th Fleet, told reporters alongside the ship at Yokosuka Naval Base in Japan Sunday.

+"We have found a number of the remains ... of our missing shipmates, and our deepest sympathies go out to the families of those shipmates," he said.

+The admiral said the ship had been in danger of sinking but was saved by the "heroic efforts" of the crew.

+"The crew had to fight very hard to keep the ship afloat," he said.

-The 10,000-ton guided-missile destroyer and the ACX Crystal, a 29,000-ton container ship flagged in the Philippines, collided early Saturday local time in off Japan's Izu Peninsula, officials said.
+The 10,000-ton guided-missile destroyer and the ACX Crystal, a 29,000-ton container ship flagged in the Philippines, collided early Saturday local time off Japan's Izu Peninsula, officials said.
 The area sees heavy maritime traffic, with 400 to 500 vessels crossing it daily.

 The destroyer suffered severe damage to its starboard side, while the container ship sustained light damage.